How to Dispose of Electronics in New York City (NYC)?

 Recycle Accessories

 Don’t forget about chargers, cables, and accessories.
-Many recycling programs accept these items, preventing them from ending in landfills.
+Many recycling programs accept these items, preventing them from going to landfills.
 Some retailers, like Best Buy and Staples, have dedicated bins for small electronics and accessories.

 Stay Informed & Spread Awareness